sceredi/IRS-lab03/README.md

 This code snippet shows the implementation of the "list" of levels defined in the architecture:
 - `level` is simply used for pretty logging of the current level being executed.
 - `callback` is a reference to a function that, when executed, will use the readings from the various sensors and execute some actions on the actuators.
-The callback functions will also return a boolean value: `true` if the executed action is the last one that needs to be executed, `false` if the following layers should also execute their callback and override the values set by the current one.
-For example, if an obstacle is very close to the robot, the collision avoidance callback will execute and return `true` so that the robot will avoid the obstacle and deny the execution of the following layers.
+The callback function will return the values to change in the actuators.
+In this case only the left and right wheel speed values.
+Every layer above the current one is able to ovverride those values with the one it returns, making the level number the same as the importance of the level.

 ## Edits from the Second Activity Implementation
 Few changes were implemented from the previous architecture to this one.
 Some edits were needed due to the